 Presenter(s): Chad Brown, Kay Cabaniss

 Understanding the different types and efficiencies of gearmotors is critical to making the best selection for a particular application.
-This webinar explores the different gearmotor types, discusses the advantages and efficiencies of each, and shows how to make the best gearmotor selection based on energy savings and application demands.
+This on-demand webinar explores the different gearmotor types, discusses the advantages and efficiencies of each, and shows how to make the best gearmotor selection based on energy savings and application demands.

 Presenter(s): Charles E. Dix, Neil Gillespie, Drew Norman, Bobby Powell